tfburns/tfburns-minimal-mistakes/_research/Burns-BBS2023.md

   - Transformers & associative memory
 ---

 External cues and internal configuration states are the likely instigators of involuntary autobiographical memories (IAMs) and déjà vu experience.
-Indeed, Barzykowski and Moulin discuss relevant neuroscientific evidence in this direction.
 A complementary line of enquiry and evidence is the study of inhibition and its role in memory retrieval, and particularly how its (dys)function may contribute to IAMs and déjà vu.